Mxfork/get-touch/README.md

 1.  **Lock**: A user locks their assets (e.g., ETH) in a smart contract on the source chain (e.g., Ethereum).
 2.  **Event Emission**: The source chain contract emits an event (`TokensLocked`) containing details like the recipient's address on the destination chain and the amount.
 3.  **Listen & Relay**: Off-chain services, known as "relayers" or "validators," constantly listen for these events.
-4.  **Verification**: Upon detecting a valid `TokensLocked` event, a relayer submits a transaction to a smart contract on the destination chain (e.g., Polygon).
-This transaction proves the lock event occurred.
+4.  **Verification**: Upon detecting a valid `TokensLocked` event, a relayer submits a transaction to a smart contract on the destination chain (e.g., Polygon) that proves the lock event occurred.
 5.  **Mint**: The destination chain contract verifies the proof and mints a corresponding amount of a wrapped asset (e.g., WETH) to the recipient.

 This script simulates the critical **Steps 3 and 4** of this process, acting as the off-chain relayer node.